borg286/minecraft2/README.md

 ## Punching Trees

-Starting off you'll Punch trees and make vanilla tools like normal.
+Starting off you'll punch trees and make vanilla tools like normal.
 Most modpacks add in lots of flora and tree types, which can clog up your inventory unless you’re focused.
 Here are some tips to help keep your inventory and goal focused.

-* Flower basket [Biomes O' Plenty]: Free up inventory from plantable things
+* Flower basket [Biomes O' Plenty]: Free up inventory from most plantable things

-* Stone AIOT[Actually Additions]: Stone pickaxe, Sword, Hoe, Shovel, Axe all in one
+* Stone AIOT[Actually Additions]: craft a Stone pickaxe, Sword, Hoe, Shovel, Axe and then craft them all together

 * Stone sickle[Extra Utilities 2]: Clear 5x5 of plants

 * Stone Hoe clears 3x3[Quark] and can till dirt which might spit out worms[Actually Additions] for hydrating/growing a farm

-* Crafting table on a stick[Actually Additions]: poor man's wireless crafting terminal
+* Crafting table on a stick[Actually Additions]: craft a sign and crafting table to make a poor man's wireless crafting terminal

 * What to hunt down: